WildCodeSchool/workshop-jwt/README.md

   };
 ```

-In order to read cookies with the `req.cookies` command, Express needs this _middleware_ : [cookie-parser] module (https://www.npmjs.com/package/cookie-parser).
+In order to read cookies with the `req.cookies` command, Express needs the [cookie-parser module](https://www.npmjs.com/package/cookie-parser).

 Once the module is installed, modify the `src/app.js` file to import the module and load the _middleware_ with Express: